Emergency Fund: Why You Need One and How to Build It

 To be able to contribute towards the emergency fund consistently, one needs to be a strict disciplinarian.
 However, if one is not so, then creating an automatic savings plan is the best and easiest method to make your savings consistent.

 An automatic savings plan is indeed quite simple.
 One must schedule a recurring deposit from either checking account into the linked savings account.
-The frequency of deposits will depend solely on how often money is credited into the checking account.
+The frequency of these deposits depends solely on how often one credit money into the checking account.
 It can also vary as per the user’s personal preferences.

 Setting up an automatic savings plan removes the burden of manually transferring money.
 Moreover, when savings are automatic, one is less likely to spend the excess money on unnecessary purchases.
 In fact, in no time, savings will become a habit, and one can effortlessly grow their emergency fund.